-While Hershey, Pennsylvania—just two hours west of Philadelphia and three hours southwest of New York City—is a wildly popular place to visit year-round, it is an especially fun destination during the Christmas season.
-Many families will flock to the Hershey theme park or Hershey Chocolate World to see the holiday festivities.
-Make sure to plan your trip in advance as it can get quite busy with crowds.
+While Hershey, Pennsylvania—located two hours west of Philadelphia and three hours southwest of New York City—is a wildly popular place to visit year-round, it is especially fun during the holiday season, when sweets are celebrated more than ever and its resident candy characters sport their Santa hats and scarves.
+Many families will flock to the Hershey theme park or Hershey Chocolate World to take part in the holiday happenings.
+Make sure to plan your trip in advance as it can get quite crowded.

-- Noel: This light show features more than 250,000 dancing lights synchronized to your favorite Christmas music.
-There are four different shows every night starting at 5 p.m. and running every half hour.
+- NOEL: This light show in the Hollow at Hersheypark consists of more than 250,000 dancing lights synchronized to popular holiday music.
+There are four different shows every night, running every half hour.

 Other Activities in the Area

 Besides tHersheypark, there are many other family-friendly events and activities worth exploring in Hershey.
 The ZooAmerica North American Wildlife Park showcases everything from swamp dwellers to animals from the north (like wolves).
 Meanwhile, the Dutch Wonderland family amusement park in East Lampeter gears toward younger kids with its not-so-scary rides and seasonal Winter Wonderland attractions.